Nye skiver og bøker

 Argentinian, Buenos Aires-based pianist-composer Nataniel Edelman’s American trio – with double bass player Michael Formanek (who spends much of his time now in Lisbon) and Attias (who frequents the Berlin scene lately) recorded its debut album Un Ruido de Agua (A sound of Water, Clean Feed, 2023.
 Edelman collaborated before with Attias on the Los Ángeles quartet album, ears&eyes, 2021) at Blackbird Studios in Berlin in May 2022.
 In celebration of the release of that album, the trio toured Portugal and Spain.
 The performance of the trio at Penhasco in Lisbon in October 2023 was documented in En vivo en Lisboa (Live in Lisbon).

 The album features four pieces, three by Edelman, and one by Attias, each one highlights a distinct approach of the trio.
-The live setting emphasizes, even more, the natural, conversational flow of the music, and the quartet moves from the energetic opening piece «Outline» to the ballad «Un Recuerdo Nuevo» (originally performed Un Ruido de Agua), the gentle, timbral play of «Liviano» and concluding with Attias’ slow-cooking and majestic «Kardamon Spring» (covered before by Attias Quartet in Kardamon Fall.
+The live setting emphasizes, even more, the natural, conversational flow of the music, and the trio moves from the energetic opening piece «Outline» to the ballad «Un Recuerdo Nuevo» (originally performed Un Ruido de Agua), the gentle, timbral play of «Liviano» and concluding with Attias’ slow-cooking and majestic «Kardamon Spring» (covered before by Attias Quartet in Kardamon Fall.
 Attias has now a new Berlin-based quartet by the same name).
 This trio has established a beautiful, chamber-like balance between Edelman’s lyrical, impressionist but always elegant themes, Formanek’s muscular but economic anchoring of the trio and Attias’ thoughtful sparse sax dances.

 Eyal Hareuveni